robenkleene/thwomp/README.md

 ## Description

-Thwomp is a four oscillator drum synthesizer.
+Thwomp is a four oscillator drum synthesizer for [Max for Live](https://www.ableton.com/en/live/max-for-live/).

 ## Interface